Porcelain vs Sandstone vs Limestone Patio: Which Is Best for Dublin Homes?

 Limestone Patios in Dublin: Smooth, Contemporary Natural Stone

-Limestone is generally denser and less porous than sandstone.
-Limestone paving slabs are naturally water-resistant, and limestone paving has anti-slip qualities suitable for outdoor use when the surface is textured rather than polished.
-Limestone offers a secure slip-resistant surface even when wet, but honed or polished finishes are not recommended for exposed Dublin patios.
+Limestone paving has anti-slip qualities suitable for outdoor use when the surface is textured rather than polished.
+Limestone offers a secure, slip-resistant surface even when wet, but honed or polished finishes are not recommended for exposed Dublin patios.

 There are a few important care points: